alxdavids/rwc/rwc-talks.md

 -- Passwords are stored on local host
 -- Phone aims to retrieve passwords without local host learning master password or retrieved password
 - Can't remember explicit construction
+- It was named SPHINX and the plan is to make an android app that would follow the design

 ### Solving the Cloudflare CAPTCHA -- George Tankersley